elenasuraeva/HeartAxis/README.md

 # Overview
-The repository containes the work done during the [Quantum Science and Technology Hackathon 2022](https://quantum-science-and-technology-hackathon-2022.hackerearth.com/) under the category of *Life Sceinces*.
+The repository containes the work done during the [Quantum Science and Technology Hackathon 2022](https://quantum-science-and-technology-hackathon-2022.hackerearth.com/) under the category of *Life Sceinces* and won the third place.

 Theme: Compute the mean electric axis of the heart on IBM quantum hardaware.
 Make the heart axis prediction using the DWave Quantum Annealers.